 In addition to consolidated financial statements, all UCB affiliates prepare and establish tax and financial statements in line with the applicable local requirements in different jurisdictions.

 UCB submits its Country-by-Country report (CbCR) in Belgium in line with the currently applicable rules and regulations.
-UCB continues to monitor the developments around public CbCR.
+UCB will implement public CbCR in line with EU rules.